sparkflows/sparkflows-docs/docs/installation/configuration/connecting-spark-cluster.rst

 Fire allows creating multiple users.
 Create the users in Fire under ``Administration/Users`` which would be building and running workflows.

 ``These users have to exist on HDFS.
-So ensure that these users' Home Directory(s) are created on HDFS``
+So ensure that these users' home directory(s) are created on HDFS``

-Also create the Home Directory for the users on HDFS.
-The example code below creates the Home Directory for the user ``xyz`` onto HDFS.
-It also changes the permission of the Directory.
+Also create the home directory for the users on HDFS.
+The example code below creates the home directory for the user ``xyz`` onto HDFS.
+It also changes the permission of the directory.

 * su - hdfs
 * hadoop fs -mkdir /user/xyz